samuelkerstell/portfolio-project-1/README.md

 * ### Navigation Bar
   * Easily navigate through the website using the top navigation bar.
   * Can be seen on both pages, includes the logo and the navigation bar.
   * Navigation bar includes: Music Gallery, About Us, Contact Us.
-This will link to the diffrent sections of the page.
+This will link to the different sections of the page.
   * The navigation bar is valuable for users as it provides quick and easy access to important sections of the website.

 ![Screenshot of the navigation bar.](readme-doc/navigation-bar.jpg)

 * ### The landing page image
   * The image is capturing the visitors attention and setting the mood.
-  * The image fits in with the rest of the site making it look more proffesional.
+  * The image fits in with the rest of the site making it look more professional.
-  * The landing page image is valuable as it's capturing the attetion of the user.
+  * The landing page image is valuable as it's capturing the attention of the user.

 ![Screenshot of the Landing page Image](readme-doc/landing-page-image.jpg)